God is Good.

-The readers of this column are quite capable of drawing the parallels to the state of the church in North America.
 Many of us who live at the apex of human knowledge have come to believe that we can know all good.
-Many believe that through reasoned study of the natural world and objective analysis of human behavior we can avoid the errors of the unenlightened peoples before us and authoritatively declare what is good.
-We then take this paradigm of good and use it to evaluate all before us…contemporary society, the prophets, the Scriptures, even Godself.
+Many believe that through reasoned study of the natural world and objective analysis of human behavior we can avoid the errors of the unenlightened peoples that preceded us and authoritatively declare what is good.
+We then take this paradigm of good and use it to evaluate all of those primitive beliefs that came before us… the prophets, the Scriptures, even God himself.

 We feel comfortable with the idea that the plain word of God does not properly represent the true character of God.
-We produce the research demonstrating the benefits available to us from an action, we point out that the action is pleasing and desirable for a substantial portion of the population, and there is consensus that the action is the smart thing to do.
+We produce the research demonstrating the benefits available to us from an action.
+We point out that the action is pleasing and desirable for at lesdt a substantial portion of the population, and pplling shows that there is consensus that the action is the smart thing to do.
 With this light, we can discern the defects of the prophets, the errors of the Apostles, there are even those with the singular ability to psychoanalyze God and discover the personality flaws in the Divine.
-With our authoritative good we can judge the Scripture and Godself, but neither of these are ever allowed to judge our determination of good.
+With our authoritative good we can judge the Scripture and God, but neither of these are ever allowed to judge our determination of good.
 This is the path which led us out of Eden.

 Continually study the lives of the saints for, “thou shalt seek daily the presence of the saints, that thou mayest find rest in their words.”
-Cease from reading about Wesley or about Wycliffe or about Chrysostom or Aquinas.
-These people never taught about themselves but about the Way of Life.
+Cease, for awhile. from reading about Wesley or about Wycliffe or about Chrysostom or Aquinas.
+These people never taught about themselves but they taught the Way of Life.
 Instead, read the works written by the saints whose desire was, “to know one thing–the way to heaven; how to land safe on that happy shore.
 God Himself has condescended to teach the way; for this very end He came from heaven.
 He hath written it down in a book.
 O give me that book!”

 The saints are not only to be found in distant times.
 They live today.
-They are pastors who have been imprisoned and daily tortured in Iran—continually threatened with death.
+They are the pastors who have been imprisoned and daily tortured in Iran—continually threatened with death.
 They could have relief from their suffering by simply denying Christ.
-They are Christians who have left the comfort of the United Sates to carry the Gospel to places where their primary transportation is a bicycle and clean water is a luxury for the wealthy.
+They are the Christians who have left the comfort of the United Sates to carry the Gospel to places where their primary transportation is a bicycle and clean water is a luxury for the wealthy.
 They are in China, where a clergy couple stood in front of a bulldozer threatening their church and were buried alive.
 The husband died but the wife was pulled out alive.
-When it comes to knowing the way of God and what is good ought we not to pay greater heed to their words than those who invent clever ideas while seated in leather chairs behind mahogany desks inside ivy covered walls?
+When it comes to knowing the way of God and what is good, ought we not to pay greater heed to the words of the martyrs than to those who invent clever ideas while seated in leather chairs behind mahogany desks at at the Conference office?

 The saints are not only found in faraway places.
 I have seen them at the end of a summer’s day of hauling logs out of the forest and then teaching a Vacation Bible School class of seven-year-olds.
-They come in after the graveyard shift at the plant to keep the church nursery.
-They spend a large part of a sixteen-hour day in consultation with accountants and bankers trying to make payroll without laying off that single mother of three, and then I stumble over them repairing a toilet in the social hall.
-When it comes to knowing the way of God and what is good ought we not to pay greater heed to their words than those who have found the church with its guaranteed appointment, minimum salary, and conference provided retirement to be a comfortable living and a comfortable way of life?
+I have seen them come in after the graveyard shift at the plant to keep the church nursery.
+I have seen a man spend a large part of a sixteen-hour day in consultation with accountants and bankers trying to make payroll without having to layoff a single-mother of three, and then I stumble over him at 10:00 at night repairing a toilet in the social hall.
+When it comes to knowing the way of God and what is good ought we not to pay greater heed to these saints than to those who have found in the church a comfortable life…the admiration of the political powerful, plus a guaranteed appointment, guaranteed minimum salary, and conference provided retirement?